TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 ## C++20 Solution

-Although our `std::enable_if` solution from above wouldn’t work because those functions can’t be templates, you can constrain non-template functions using C++20 concepts:
+Although our `std::enable_if` solution from above wouldn't work because those functions can't be templates, you can constrain non-template functions using C++20 concepts:

 ```cpp
 optional(optional const&) = default;